demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Possible_External_RDP_Brute-Force_README.md

 - "Source geolocation" - Connection from unusual country
 -  Related to campaign - IP address related to campaign, based on TIM module
 -  Hunting results - hunt for indicators related to the source IP and the related campaign returned results
--  XDR Alert search -XDR Alerts related to the same username and endpoint
+-  XDR Alert search -XDR Alerts related to the same username and endpoint, and to the MITRE tactics that comes after "Credential Access"

 Set verdict method:
-* Suspicious Element - The "Suspicious Element" input allows you to select a specific element that, if identified as suspicious,  the investigation's final verdict will be deemed a "True Positive".
+* Critical Element - The "Critical Element" input allows you to select a specific element that, if identified as suspicious,  the investigation's final verdict will be deemed a "True Positive".

 * Final Verdict -  Each suspicious element is being added to an array called "Suspicious Elements", which is used to count potential security threats.
 The array size will be compared to a final threshold.
 If the size is greater than or equal to the threshold, the investigation's final verdict will be deemed a "True Positive".